Guidelines for the Nominating Committee

 The Nominating Committee’s tasks are as follows:

-(c) and to obtain from each candidate a brief statement (on the form provided) of credentials, experience and intentions in respect of the position of which they are nominated, and to submit these statements to the EASR General Secretary five months before the date of the next General Assembly.
+- and to obtain from each candidate a brief statement (on the form provided) of credentials, experience and intentions in respect of the position of which they are nominated, and to submit these statements to the EASR General Secretary five months before the date of the next General Assembly

 - Immediately after establishment: Nominating Committee to appoint its own Chair and to notify the General Secretary.

-- 12 to 6 months before the General Assembly being held in the election year: Chair to lead Nominating Committee in discussion of names of potential nominees, and to begin the process of nomination.
+- 12 to 6 months before the meeting of the Executive Committee being held in the election year: Chair to lead Nominating Committee in discussion of names of potential nominees, and to begin the process of nomination.

-- 5 months before General Assembly: Nominating Committee to complete nomination form for each candidate (proposer/seconder/agreement of candidate), and to obtain statements of intent.
+- 5 months before the meeting of the EC: Nominating Committee to complete nomination form for each candidate (proposer/seconder/agreement of candidate), and to obtain statements of intent.
 All forms (nominations and statement of intent) to be sent to General Secretary.

-- 3 months before General Assembly: General Secretary to open nomination process to national associations and EASR individual members, and, at the same time, to circulate existing slate of candidates drawn up by Nominating Committee.
+- 3 months before the meeting of the EC: General Secretary to open nomination process to national associations and EASR individual members, and, at the same time, to circulate existing slate of candidates drawn up by Nominating Committee.

-- 30 days before General Assembly: National associations and EASR individual members to have completed nomination forms and obtained statements of intent from any additional candidates.
+- 30 days before the meeting of the EC: National associations and EASR individual members to have completed nomination forms and obtained statements of intent from any additional candidates.

 - 1 January of following year: New executive officers take up posts.